FreesideHull/StudentResources/Pages/Virtualisation.md

 Ontop of the great VMware resources below there are other hypervisors for running containers and virtual machines.

 Hypervisors are classified as Type 1 or Type 2 hypervisors.
 Type 1 are often known as bare metal hypervisors.
 It's installed on bare metal, e.g. it is not installed as an application on top of an operating system.
 A Type 2 hypervisor is an application which is installed on the operating system.
 Type 2 Hypervisors can be SLOW.
 In most reviews and experience, they perform at roughly 30-40% hardware capability.
-That means an Guest Operating Systems in a virtual machine hosted on a Type 2 hyperviosor will likely perform at best like it has an 800 MHz CPU if you have 2 GHz physical CPU.
+That means an Guest Operating Systems in a virtual machine hosted on a Type 2 hypervisor will likely perform at best like it has an 800 MHz CPU if you have 2 GHz physical CPU.

 If you use a Type 1 Hypervisor, you get much better performance (based on experience and reviews) typically get 80-90% hardware capability - so that same virtual machines hosted on the same 2 GHz CPU should operate more like it has a 1.6 GHz CPU instead of 800 Mhz.